odpi/egeria-k8s-operator/doc/research/RedHatOperatorCertification.md

 * Container images are trusted/secure - based on UBI
   (Core Egeria already is, but we use other containers in our demos that aren't)
 * automated operations (need more clarity on this)
-* SPecific additional requirements for CNI/CSI integration for networking/storage solutions (not so relevant for Egeria)
+* Specific additional requirements for CNI/CSI integration for networking/storage solutions (not so relevant for Egeria)

 ## Operator Distribution